 The Jews were scattered in many countries, connected through their tradition.
 Their native Hebrew was no longer a common language shortly after 70 A.D.

 Thus, the ‘Masoretic Hebrew’ reintroduced in 1915 had been a “dead language” for 1,700 years.
 Today, more than a million people speak the Hebrew language of the Bible.

-The British Mandate, Zionist movement, and Partition of the “Promised Land” that left a small portion to the new nation of Israel
+The British Mandate, Zionist Movement, and Partition of the “Promised Land” left a small portion of the new nation of Israel

 The Zionist Movement is a religious and political effort that brought the Jews back to their homeland in the Middle East region.
 The State of Israel was established in 1948 when 33 countries voted in favor of U.N.
 Resolution 181.

 The United Nations Partition Plan for Palestine recommended a partition of the Mandate for Palestine at the end of the British Mandate.

 The Mandate for Palestine was a League of Nations mandate (before becoming the United Nations) for British territories conceded by the Ottoman Empire following WW I in 1918.